-My constant battle with depression started at a very young age.
+My constant battle with depression and suicidal thoughts started at a very young age.
 Growing up, I witnessed my mother get beaten by my father.
 I vividly remember the image of my father being placed in handcuffs by the police.
 Unfortunately, at six-years-old, I was the mediator for what would become an ugly divorce between my parents.

 After my father left, I had to grow-up rather quickly and became the man of the house.
 I was working my first job at 14-years-old and worked two jobs in high school.
 During this time, I always gave my mom half of my income.
 I even worked three jobs throughout my college years.
 It was a tough pill to swallow, but I noticed all of my classmates were able to rely on their parents.
 But my situation was different from others.
 I was on my own.